Desserts can be tricky when you live with diabetes. You absolutely can have a sugary dessert like everyone else, but you may not always want to.

 What sweet things can a diabetic eat?

-If you are anything like me, you probably like most of your desserts to be sweet.
-Savory desserts can be awesome as well, but it’s hard to beat a sweet dessert to end a great meal.
+Savory desserts can be awesome, but it’s hard to beat a sweet dessert to end a great meal.

 I have written a very detailed guide to the best sweeteners for people with diabetes that covers most of the natural and artificial sweeteners on the market.
 I highly recommend reading it, but if you only want the cliff notes, my favorite sweetener that doesn’t impact blood sugar is Stevia.